Welcome to the Rheumatology department

 You should avoid live vaccines such as oral polio and yellow fever while on any of the immunosuppressive drugs such as Methotrexate, Azathioprine, Leflunomide, Humira, Benepali and Inflectra.
 It would be wise to discuss vaccinations with your GP well in advance of any travel arrangements, if you may require these vaccines.

 - Can I have a steroid injection prior to my holiday?

 If you are waiting for your treatment to work, or your disease is active, we may decide to give you a steroid injection to settle the joints in the interim.
 However, steroids on a regular basis have significant side effects and we do not routinely administer these prior to special occasions.
-If you do require an injection please discuss with the nurse specialist via the advice line.
+If you do require an injection please discuss with the nurse specialist.